 Since 1973, the Helms Amendment has prohibited the use of U.S. foreign assistance for abortion overseas.
 The law specifically bars the use of U.S. foreign aid for “abortion as a method of family planning,” but the U.S. government has always treated the amendment as a blanket ban on funding abortion for any reason.

-Now, for the first time, there is a bill in the House of Representatives that would repeal the Helms Amendment: the Abortion is Health Care Everywhere Act of 2020 (H.R.7816).
+There is a bill in the House of Representatives, first introduced in 2020 and reintroduced in March 2021, that would repeal the Helms Amendment: the Abortion is Health Care Everywhere Act of 2021 (H.R.
+1670).

 It’s time to repeal Helms once and for all.
 It has no benefit to foreign policy, to global health, to development, or, really to anything at all.
 It is, in fact, simply a relic of domestic abortion politics.
 And the domestic politics of abortion are totally divorced from the reality of the life that women struggling with unwanted pregnancies in the developing world face.

 Sign our petition to repeal the Helms Amendment!